lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

   => no. of unit root = integration order $\neq$ lag order => Given an AR(p) process, if the $\sum_{i=1}^p \alpha_i = 1$ (NOT including $\alpha_0$!) then we know there is a unit root process but it does not tell us how many unit roots -> solve the polynomial characteristic equation to find out, use `polyroot()`
 + **Covariance of random variables** -> When two random variables,($w_i$ & $w_j$) are independent and identiacally distributed (i.i.d), independent means there is no correlation when $i \neq j$; when $i = j$ -> $cov[w_i, w_i] = cov[w_j,w_j]$ (covariance of the random variable with itself = variance of the random variable), if $w_i, w_j$ ~ $N(0, \sigma^2)$ -> $cov[w_i, w_i] = cov[w_j,w_j] = var[w_i] = var[w_j] = \sigma^2$ (when $i =j$)
++ **What are the causes of non-stationary in a process?** -> seasonal effect, trend or serially correlated variance (heteroskedasticity)

 ## Summary